JaneliaSciComp/stable-split-cross-generator/README.md

 # stable-split-cross-generator

+The split generator is a website which runs an algorithm to create output files of available crosses of fly lines.

 Make sure, your python is version 3.5 or higher and your pip is using this correct python:

 ```bash